shanexuu/BRMM_WebApp/README.md

 #### 5. Suppose logins were implemented.
 Why is it important for drivers and the club admin to access different routes?
 As part of your answer, give two specific examples of problems that could occur if all of the web app facilities were available to everyone.

-If drivers and admin are sharing the same routes, it means that drivers have the permissions to edit and insert data into the database.
-There are two main problems may occur: data privacy issues and data accuracy.
+If drivers and admin are sharing the same routes, it means that drivers have permission to edit and insert data into the database.
+There are two main problems that may occur: data privacy issues and data accuracy issues.

-1. Data Privacy: Drivers may access the other driver's sensitive information such as contact details, date of birth, password etc. This might lead to lead to privacy breaches and unsolicited communications.
+Data Privacy: Drivers may access the other driver's sensitive information such as contact details, date of birth, password etc. This might lead to lead to privacy breaches and unsolicited communications.

-2. Data Accuracy: Drivers can update and insert data into data without authorisation, which may lead to inaccurate records.
+Data Accuracy: Drivers can update and insert data into data without authorisation, which may lead to inaccurate records.
 For example, any driver can edit their run details to improve their good results, which leads to unfair competition.

 To address these concerns, it's necessary to build different routes for drivers and amin.